wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 Leaving GHCi.
 ```

-Working with GHCi is much like working with interpreters in most interpreted programming languages such as Python and Node.
+Working with GHCi is much like working with interpreters in most interpreted programming languages such as Python and Node for JS.
 It can be used as a simple calculator:

 ```haskell